You follow someone on social media with a picture-perfect lifestyle, but you suspect that they’re just faking it.

-I hear people complaining about social media fakers all the time.
+In the wake of the techlash, I hear people complaining about social media fakers all the time.
 Many are frustrated about how ordinary people in their feeds are simply trying too hard.
 It used to be lifestyle bloggers putting on a dazzling show for their followers, but now it’s your neighbour, your co-worker, and your old classmate.

 “If you experience negative emotions, just unfollow them,” I usually say.

 But it’s often not that simple in the economy of likes where you can’t separate your online network from your physical world.
 Unfollowing someone, blocking someone — even stopping to like a friend’s status updates on Instagram, well, that’s something that many posters take personally.
 Thus we get pulled into this world of the social media fakers.

 How did we end up here?
 And how do we get out of it?

 In 1997, the Swedish public service broadcasters SVT launched Expedition Robinson, the reality tv show spun off the British tv format Survive.

 A group of chosen non-celebs (in popular culture commonly referred to as “regular people”) participated in a contest set on a Malaysian island in which people got voted off, one after the other, until one winner could claim the title.
 The Swedish mainstream audience devoured the show.
 Partly because of the palm trees, the beaches, and the fact that “ordinary people” were running around half-naked with low blood sugar.
 It was addictive.

 We also saw a new type of love- and hate relationships with these new reality stars.
 People genuinely loved their favourite characters just as much as they genuinely hated some of the most original ones.

 The public engagement caused serious trouble for some of the reality stars who hadn’t succeeded in becoming loved1.
 They found it difficult to cope with being publicly hated and so they publicly lashed out against the production company, all asking a the same question: